birrulwldain/Spectroscopic-Analyzer/README.md

 ## Overview

-This repository contains the implementation and experimental data accompanying the paper **"Informer-Based LIBS for Qualitative Multi-Element Analysis of an Aceh Traditional Herbal Medicine"** (to appear in *IOP Conference Series: Earth and Environmental Science*, AIC 2025).
+This repository contains the implementation and experimental data accompanying the paper:

+> **"Informer-Based LIBS for Qualitative Multi-Element Analysis of an Aceh Traditional Herbal Medicine"**
+> Walidain, B., Idris, N., Saddami, K., Yuzza, N., & Mitaphonna, R. (2025)
+> *IOP Conference Series: Earth and Environmental Science*, AIC 2025

 The work presents an Informer-based deep learning model for qualitative multi-element analysis via Laser-Induced Breakdown Spectroscopy (LIBS).
-The model is trained on physics-based synthetic spectra generated using the Saha–Boltzmann equation and evaluated on an experimental case study of Aceh traditional women's medicine.
+The model is trained on physics-based synthetic spectra generated using the Saha–Boltzmann equation and evaluated on an experimental case study of Aceh traditional herbal medicine samples.
 The implementation includes training and inference scripts, as well as an interactive GUI for spectroscopic data analysis.

 ### Key Features

-**Physics-Based Synthetic Spectral Library** — Training spectra generated via Saha–Boltzmann plasma theory for robust multi-element representation
+- **Physics-Based Synthetic Spectral Library** — Training spectra generated via Saha–Boltzmann plasma theory for robust multi-element representation
-**Informer Encoder Architecture** — 2-layer ProbSparse attention mechanism for efficient processing of 4096-channel high-resolution spectra
+- **Informer Encoder Architecture** — 2-layer ProbSparse attention mechanism for efficient processing of 4096-channel high-resolution spectra
-**Multi-Label Classification** — Simultaneous detection of 17 elements + background class from a single LIBS spectrum
+- **Multi-Label Classification** — Simultaneous detection of 17 elements + background class from a single LIBS spectrum
-**Experimental Case Study** — Qualitative analysis of Aceh traditional women's medicine samples
+- **Experimental Case Study** — Qualitative analysis of Aceh traditional herbal medicine samples
-**Reproducible Workflow** — Complete scripts for model training, evaluation, and inference with documented hyperparameters
+- **Reproducible Workflow** — Complete scripts for model training, evaluation, and inference with documented hyperparameters
-**Interactive GUI** — PySide6-based graphical interface for real-time spectral visualization and element identification
+- **Interactive GUI** — PySide6-based graphical interface for real-time spectral visualization and element identification

 ---